Abdominoplasty is also commonly referred to as a: Tummy Tuck.

 How will I look and feel right after surgery?

 In most cases, small drainage tubes will have been placed beneath the skin to help prevent fluids from accumulating.
 Dressings will be applied to your abdomen and covered with a compression garment.Any discomfort you may feel can be controlled with medication prescribed.
 Although you may not be able to stand perfectly straight at first, you will be encouraged to get out of bed soon after surgery to promote blood circulation.
 In this early phase of healing, straining, bending and lifting should be avoided.
+Check out our before and after images here.

 What should I know about my results?